-- 1. Attach a minimum of one current signed and dated letter of support.
-The letter of support can be from a project participant (who will not be receiving financial benefit from the project), from a collaborating community/organization or from a person of high standing in the community.
-It should not be from the Chief Councillor, Band Manager or signing authority of the applicant organization, as they will be indicating their support through the letter of approval (below). - 2.
+- Attach a minimum of one current signed and dated letter of support.
+The letter of support can be from a project participant (who will not be receiving financial benefit from the project), from a collaborating department, community, organization or from a person of high standing in the community.
+It should not be from the Chief Councillor, Band Manager or signing authority of the applicant organization, as they will be indicating their support through the letter of approval (below). - a.
+For First Nations / Bands: please provide a letter of support from supporting departments, organizations, or collaborators. - b.
+For Societies / Organizations: please provide at least one letter of support from the local First Nation and/or the Nations whose language is the focus of the application. - 2.
 Attach a Band Council Resolution OR Letter of Approval. - a.
 For Bands: a dated and signed Band Council Resolution OR a dated and signed letter of approval from the Band Manager or Chief Councillor - b.
-For Societies/Organizations: a dated and signed letter of approval from the Executive Director or General Manager
+For Societies/Organizations: a dated and signed letter of approval from the Executive Director or General Manager understands the nature of the obligations under the Language Revitalization Planning Program and declares that all the information is accurate and complete.